fraware/evology/README.md

 - [WFF] Market clearing (stage I)
 - [WFF] Short selling needs to be handled in some way (loans, margin)

-- Main output must be a workable dataframe
+- [WIP] Main output must be a workable dataframe // continue adding columns until we can work with df only as output

 ## Notes